Free whole family art sessions

 Art Therapy

-Art therapy offers a safe relaxed space for children to express themselves through creativity and play.
+Art Therapy is a form of psychotherapy which offers a safe and therapeutic space for children to express themselves through creativity and play.

 Family Approach Image